 It is notable that the X-T3 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T3 and the Sony RX100 VI?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-T3:

 - More detail: Offers more megapixels (26 vs 20MP) with a 14% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.